It's been said I have insatiable curiosity.

 It’s probably true and I’m still alive to say it!
 It’s taken me into theater, the outdoors, horses, audio and video production...and through it all music has been the foundation.

 Music was a big deal in our house - Grandpa Axel was a respected ragtime/jazz pianist, Mom played piano too and got my brother and me singing almost as soon as we could talk.
 When I was about 8, Dad, who had a recording studio in Chicago, brought home a tape recorder.
 Wow!
 I had a great new toy!
 And I’m still playing.
 That and photography lead me to the University of Southern California where I got a BA in Cinema with post graduate work in both Cinema and Business.
 I did lots of music there too!

-So, in my life (so far) I’ve done theater, film production, pro-skiing, outfitting (as in horses), accounting, music performance (voice, guitar, ukulele, bass, flute, sax and clarinet) and lots and lots of audio.
+So, in my life (so far) I’ve done theater, film production, pro-skiing, outfitting (as in horses), accounting, teaching, music performance (voice, guitar, ukulele, bass, flute, sax and clarinet) and lots and lots of audio.
 On the tool bar on top of the screen are paths to recent video and music projects.
-Prior to moving to Port Townsend in 2006, I was on the faculty of The Art Institute in Seattle for or 13 years in their School of Media. (no surprise.)
+Prior to moving to Port Townsend in 2006, I was on the faculty of The Art Institute in Seattle for 14 years teaching in their School of Media. (no surprise.)